vivere-dally/az900/chapter2.md

 Azure VPN Gateway uses VPN connections to enable secure connectivity between Azure VNets and other networks.
 It uses Internet protocol security (IPSec) and the Internet key exchange (IKE) protocols.

 The VPN Gateway is running on top of two or more VMs that are created inside a subnet.
 They are created explicitly for the VPN Gateway and you cannot remote into them or change their configurations.

+### Gateway type - VPN

+Creating a VPN gateway resource can take up to 45 minute before it is ready for use.
+There are three connection types supported by a VPN gateway: VNet-to-VNet, site-to-site, and point-to-site.

+#### VNet-to-VNet

+Each VNet needs to have a VPN Gateway configured.
+The VNets do not have to be in the same region, or even in the same Azure subscription.
+Communication between VNets is done using the Azure backbone infrastructure, not over the internet.

+VPN Gateways come with pricing tiers, thus based on your tier you could experience bandwidth restrictions.
+VNet peering comes with no such bandwidth restrictions.

+#### Site-to-site

+Enables connection from a VNet to an on-premises network using encrypted VPN connection.
+You must configure a VPN device on your on-premises network, which must have a public-facing IP address.
+The network traffic will travel over encrypted VPN connection.

+These types of connections can authenticate by using Azure certificate authentication, Remote Authentication Dial-In User Service (RADIUS) authentication, Azure Active Directory, or OpenVPN.

+#### Point-to-site

+This type of connection allows you to connect your VNet to a single device.
+This device can be a computer, a mobile device, a tablet or a smartphone.

+### Gateway type - ExpressRoute

+The VPN gateway type has some limitations, such as a maximum of 1.25 Gbps in network speed.
+Moreover, the traffic is sent over the public Internet.

+The ExpressRoute type can offer up to 10 Gbps over dedicated fiber-optic connections.
+The connection is made from your on-premises network to a Microsoft Enterprise Edge router (MSEE), and the MSEE router then connects you to Azure.
+The MSEE router sits on the edge of Microsoft's network, and in most cases, your connection will also be from a router in your on-premises network that is on the edge of your network.

+Because data in ExpressRoute doesn't traverse the public Internet, bandwidth is much more reliable.
+However, the ExpressRoute configuration requires that you trust your service provider because the data flows through the circuit.
+There is an offering called ExpressRoute Direct which provides much higher bandwidth, and where the service provider is removed from the picture.

+### Virtual network peering

+Allows you to connect VNets.
+The traffic travels over Azure's private backbone infrastructure, and not over the Internet.
+However, the traffic is not encrypted.
+VNet peering allows you to connect VNets in the same region, or in different regions (global virtual network peering).
+There is one limitation with global peering: if there are resources behind a Azure Load Balancer running in the Basic Tier, you won't be able to connect to those resources using the public IP address of the load balancer.
+If that's a requirement, you need to upgrade the load balancer to a Standard tier.

 ## Azure Storage Account